pushpabrol/openid-client-examples-including-par-jar-rar-mtls/README.md

 - Run `node helpers/bootstrap.js`
     - this will create the required applications and resource servers for the rest of the samples
 - NOTE: You only have to run the bootstrap once as it sets all the required data within the .env file
+- NOTE: Make sure the correct connections are enabled at each application you created.
+To enable or disable connections go to the auth0 management console and edit.

 ## Samples
 - Authorization code grant flow
-- CLI Authorization code grant flow
-- Client Credentials with Private Key JWT
+- Client Credentials
-- Device flow
+- Device Flow
-- Implicit flow
-- PKCE Confidential client
-- PKCE Non Confidential client
-- PKCE Private Key JWT
+- PKCE
-- PAR
+- PAR & PAR with RAR
     - Authorization code grant flow
     - Implicit flow
     - public client ( not supported)